Gene Woodling: Later career

-Woodling returned to the Indians along with Billy Cox from the Orioles for Dave Pope, Wally Westlake and cash before the trade deadline on June 15, 1955.
-He set career-highs in home runs (19), runs batted in (78), and batting (.321) in 1957.
-A few months before he turned 40, he was sent to the New York Mets, where old Yankees manager Casey Stengel was working on his latest project, the newborn Mets.
+In December 1960, Woodling was taken in the expansion draft by the Washington Senators.
+In 1961, at age 39, he batted .313 for the Senators in 110 games.
+A few months before he turned 40, in June 1962, he rights were sold to the New York Mets.
+In their first year of existence, Woodling's old Yankees manager Casey Stengel was working on his latest project, as manager of the newborn Mets.
 Woodling would be managed by Stengel for the remainder of the 1962 season.
 He was released before the 1963 season, after publicly criticizing the front office's contract negotiations with Marv Throneberry.

-Overview
+Career

-In his 17-season career, Woodling batted .284 with 147 home runs and 830 RBI in 1,796 games.
+In his 17-season career, Woodling batted .284 with 147 home runs and 830 RBIs in 1,796 games.
 Woodling ended with a .386 on-base percentage and 1,585 career hits in 5,587 at bats.
 He hit .300 or better five times.
 In five World Series, Woodling hit .318 (27-85).
 As an outfielder, he recorded a .989 fielding percentage.

-Post-playing days
+Coaching and scouting

-Woodling was appointed on November 20, 1963 as the Orioles' first-base coach by former Yankees teammate Hank Bauer, who had become the team's manager one day earlier.
-He remained in that capacity through the 1966 World Series Championship season and up until the announcement on September 28, 1967 that he would not be retained for the 1968 season.
+Woodling was appointed on November 20, 1963, as the Orioles' first-base coach by former Yankees teammate Hank Bauer, who had become the team's manager one day earlier.
+He remained in that capacity through the 1966 World Series Championship season and up until the announcement on September 28, 1967, that he would not be retained for the 1968 season.
 He was also a scout for the Yankees and the Indians.

+Personal life

+After coaching and scouting he worked for Eaton Corp. selling millions of grips for aluminum baseball bats.
+During his career and after, Woodling had a large farm in Medina, Ohio, where he also raised Appaloosa horses.

+Death

-Woodling died at the age of 78 in a nursing home in Wadsworth, Ohio on June 2, 2001.
+Woodling died on June 2, 2001, at the age of 78, in a nursing home in Wadsworth, Ohio.